ifm/developerportal/v1.1.30/_sources/ODS/ExtrinsicCalibration/index_extrinsic_calibration.md.txt

 # Extrinsic calibration for ODS

 :::{warning}
-The extrinsic calibration documentation was moved to [the toolbox section](../../SoftwareInterfaces/Toolbox/ExtrinsicCalibration/README.md).
+The extrinsic calibration documentation was moved to [the calibration routines section](../../CalibrationRoutines/index_calibrations.md).
 :::